IBM/css-gridish/examples/material/css-gridish/README.md

 }
 ```

-Moreover, can then **combine this mixin with the functions below** to construct media queries that set fluid and fixed sizes based on your grid configuration.
+You can then **combine this mixin with the functions below** to construct media queries that set fluid and fixed sizes based on this grid.

 ### Get a Fluid Size

 Use the `get-fluid-size()` SCSS function to calculate a fluid width based on: (1) a defined breakpoints, and (2) a number of columns to span, relative to the number of available columns for the given breakpoint.

 **Example SCSS**